 In saying that, don’t just rely on sunscreen, to offer you complete protection from the sun’s deadly rays; to date, none of the claims of complete protection from those who produce sunscreen has ever been linked to any scientific evidence.

 Yes, that’s right!
 No research has ever been successfully carried; out that proves sunscreen actually prevents skin cancer, melanoma.

-To address this important issue further, I have put together an article on facts about sun damaged skin, which demonstrates the importance of protecting our skin from the sun’s damaging rays, today and always.
+To address this important issue further, we have put together an article on facts about sun-damaged skin, which demonstrates the importance of protecting your skin from the sun’s damaging rays, today and always.